OmKakatkar/Games/README.md

-# Games
-This repository consists of mini games made in Python.

-## Games in repository
-*Ping Pong
-*Breakout
-*Space Invaders
+This repository contains ping pong (first successful project) made with python turtle module..

+While downloading keep all the sound and image folders in the same directory as the .py file